Apeace: 2013: Japanese comeback with "X.O.X.O. ~Dreams~ / Never too late" and "Ur My Life"

 By January 14, Apeace had performed a thousand concerts in Japan.

 Apeace released a single album on February 13, 2013 titled "X.O.X.O. ~Dreams~/Never too late," to celebrate Valentine's Day.
 From March 8–11, they held their second fan tour in Seoul from March 8–11.
 700 Japanese fans traveled to Korea with them.
 A fanmeeting was held at Konkuk University and a concert was held at Lotte World.
 ONYX member Song Seung-hyuk did not travel with them because he was admitted to the hospital in Japan on March 6 due to pneumothorax.

 ONYX member Hwang Doo-hwan became a regular host on season 2 of NHK's weekly program Hangul Class (ハングル講座), starting on April 1, along with Koichi Akira, Ai Haruna, and 2PM.

 Members Kim Seung-hyung, Kim Seung-hwan, and Jeong Ho-young left Apeace on April 23 to fulfill their mandatory military service.
 They were replaced by Yun Jun-sik, Kim Doo-hee, and Yoo Jae-deok (J.D), respectively.

 On August 20, Apeace held two large concerts: "Apeace the 21 Live -3 Jewels-" and "Apeace the 21 Live -21 Jewels-" at Zepp Tokyo.

 Apeace released the promotional video for their single "Ur My Life" on September 13 and released the album on October 16, which landed 11th on the Oricon Singles Chart.

 On December 4, JADE member Ha Geon-hee was removed from the group's activities due to allegedly dating a fan.
-The following month, he resumes activities with Apeace.
+The following month, he resumed activities with Apeace.

 2014: Japanese comeback with "VEIL" and member graduation

 On 17 February 2014, Apeace won a leadership award at the Republic of Korea Record Culture Awards.

 ONYX member Lee Myung-eun was fired from Apeace on March 1.
 It was later revealed that he married someone in South Korea on March 15 and would not be returning to Apeace.
 He was replaced by Choi Sihyuk on April 9.

 Apeace released a promotional video for their third Japanese single entitled "VEIL" on April 30.
 As part of their promotional events for VEIL, they held two large concerts on May 10 at the concert series LIVE ARCH, vol. 11 at the Tokyo International Forum.

-On June 30, 6 members graduated from Apeace: Yoo Dong-ho, Park Jae-won, Mun Byeong-hun, Heo Chang-woo, Kim Doo-hee, and Lee Tae-woo.
+On June 30, six members graduated from Apeace: Yoo Dong-ho, Park Jae-won, Mun Byeong-hun, Heo Chang-woo, Kim Doo-hee, and Lee Tae-woo.
 This left 15 members that were rearranged into 3 groups of 5: LAPIS5, JADE5, and ONYX5.
 Their promotions at K Theater continued as usual with these new subgroups starting July 5.

 Apeace released a compilation album entitled "For You" on December 5, featuring solo songs by members Kim Wan-chul, Yoo Jae-deok, Oh Se-hyeon, Jeong Young-wook, and Hong Sung-ho.
 Apeace's second full-length album entitled "Colors" was released in Japan on December 24 and reached #5 on the Oricon Daily Albums Chart for December 23.